Sigma TV

+Sigma TV is a commercial television network in Cyprus.

+History

-Sigma TV is a commercial network in Cyprus that began broadcasting on April 3, 1995.
-It is a private service and is currently the channel in Cyprus with the best ratings.
-Sigma TV is geared at a younger audience, with a focus on 18–45 year olds.
-It broadcasts a mix of original programs as well as popular foreign programming.
-Sigma is a general entertainment station with programming that includes Children's shows, sports, news, movies, series and popular telenovelas from Latin America.
+It began broadcasting on April 3, 1995.
+It is geared to 18–45 year old viewers.
+It broadcasts a mix of original and popular foreign programming.
+As a general entertainment channel, its broadcast library includes children's shows, sports, news, movies, series and popular telenovelas from Latin America.

-Sigma was affiliated with Alpha TV from Greece from January 2010 to January 2016 due to a licensing agreement.
-Sigma is currently affiliated with Skai TV and MAD TV.
-Furthermore, it has secured programming deals with studios from the U.S. and around the world.
+Sigma was affiliated with Alpha TV (Greece) from January 2010 to January 2016.
+Sigma later affiliated with Skai TV and MAD TV.
+It has secured rights to broadcast shows from foreign language studios.